-Spane Services Itho's evidenth has been vindential egally and individual that if not treated within 24 hours presents supportive Care: services provided for a known relapsing a serious risk of harm, or applying the judgment or recurring condition to prevent an exacer bation of a prudent layperson who possesses an average of symptoms that would require additional services knowledge of health and medicine could services knowledge of health and medicine could services to restore an individual to his or her usual state of jeopardize the ability of the individual to regain health or to prevent progressive deterioration. maximum function, or, in the opinion of a Provider with suggesting provedures sever paint where cannot be adespected an aged without ora; e within 24 hours.
+Urgent Services: those health care services that are necessary to treat a condition or illness of an individual that if not treated within 24 hours presents a serious risk of harm, or, applying the judgment of a prudent layperson who possesses an average knowledge of health and medicine, could seriously jeopardize the ability of the individual to regain maximum function, or, in the opinion of a Provider with knowledge of the individual's medical condition, would subject the individual to severe pain that cannot be adequately managed without care within 24 hours.

-- Yogens Conscience by Sercy Jens Urgent Services - that you are currently receiving with our Prior endoscopic examinations, Approval and that you (or your Provider) wish - to extend to fall by a longer period of time or number - of the attioends fram we shave dishocated ns; and
+Urgent Concurrent Services: Urgent Services that you are currently receiving with our Prior Approval and that you (or your Provider) wish to extend for a longer period of time or number of treatments than we have approved.